HaxeFoundation/haxe-evolution/proposals/0000-package-alias.md

 ## Alternatives

-The only alternative is to use the original package as qualifier.
+Regarding the current language, the only alternative to package aliases is to use the original package as qualifier.
 This proposal allows you to shorter a fully package qualified name.

+The rationale for the `.*` token sequence in the introduced `import` is for distinguising packages and package properties.

 ## Opening possibilities